ibm-cloud-docs/vpc/snapshots_vpc_create.md

 ```
 {: codeblock}

-Billing for the fast restore feature is set at a flat rate based on instance hours.
-The feature is billed at an extra hourly rate for each zone that it is enabled in regardless of the size of the snapshot.
+The fast restore feature is billed at an extra hourly rate for each zone that it is enabled in regardless of the size of the snapshot.
 Maintaining fast restore clones is considerably more costly than keeping regular snapshots.
 {: note}

 ## Creating a cross-regional copy of a snapshot with the API